 --filesystem=xdg-download- access a specific XDG folder

 As a general rule, Filesystem access should be limited as much as possible.
-This includes using:
+This includes:

-The full list the available filesystem options can be found in the Sandbox Permissions.
+The full list of available filesystem options can be found in the Sandbox Permissions Reference.
 Other filesystem access guidelines include:

 --persist=pathoption can be used to map paths from the user’s home directory into the sandbox filesystem.
 This makes it possible to avoid configuring access to the entire home directory, and can be useful for applications that hardcode file paths in

-$TMPDIRto contain lock files or shared files with other processes, it is recommended to create a wrapper script that sets it to
+$TMPDIRto contain lock files you may want to add a wrapper script that sets it to

 As mentioned above the